-Renowned filmmaker Ginger Kathrens has been documenting the ongoing use of the Pryor Mountain highland meadows since 1994.
-She has observed that snowfall causes wild horses to descend in November and early December down to warmer and more sheltered areas, such as along the Burnt Timber (Tillett) Ridge on the west and along the Sykes Ridge on the east.
+Renowned filmmaker Ginger Kathrens has been documenting the ongoing use of the Pryor Mountain highland meadows since 1994 (Kathrens, 2001).
+She has observed that snowfall causes wild horses to descend in November & early December down to warmer & more sheltered areas, such as along the Burnt Timber (Tillett) Ridge on the west & along the Sykes Ridge on the east.
 She knows that the wild horses have suffered due to the erection of the fence; and this is indicated by their thinner condition.
 As they go into the winter season, the wild horses’ fitness often proves critical to their survival.
 But since the fence’s construction, more wild horses have been disappearing, presumably dying of starvation or from exposure to extreme winter storms that are customary in the Pryor Mountains.
-These disappearances are more frequent from late autumn to early spring.
+These disappearances are more frequent from late autumn to early spring (my interviews of local observers).

 Most recently, the famous stallion “Cloud” has gone missing and was presumed dead as of summer 2016.
 In fact, during June 2016, I searched high and low for Cloud, covering an extensive area throughout the PMWHR and adjacent areas while doing my ecological assessments.
 Though I never caught sight of him, I did spy some palomino look-alikes, likely his offspring or relatives.

 As of last census in 2016, there were 160 wild horses estimated to survive in the PMWHR, but the AML is 90-120 horses, which gives an average of 105 horses.
-Given there are 39,651 acres in the PMWHR, this indicates that BLM is planning to have one individual wild horse per 378 acres.
-Even some of the very driest areas in the West can support one wild horse per 100 to 200 acres, provided there is sufficient water.
+Given there are 39,651 acres in the PMWHR, this indicates that BLM is planning to have one individual wild horse per 378 acres!
+Even some of the very driest areas in the West can support one wild horse per 100 to 200 acres, provided there are dependable water sources.
 I would recommend a considerably higher population level for these horses and consider this low level a danger to the future genetic well-being of the herd.
-Along with its rangeland evaluation, the BLM justifies this low level in its study that was released in December 2016 entitled: Pryor Mountain Wild Horse Range Appropriate Management Level (AML) Recalculation Report.
-The link for this is, again, https://eplanning.blm.gov/epl-front-office/projects/nepa/70745/93955/113272/AML_Recalculation_with_RLH_Final_document_-_508.pdf
+Along with its rangeland evaluation, the BLM justifies this low level in its recent & above linked study.